food sectors

 Site selection

 You can keep bees either on your own land or get a landowner’s permission to set up hives on their property.
 If you are renting, you should check whether your contract allows keeping livestock.
-No licence is required for establishing an apiary.
+There is no legal or registration requirement for establishing an apiary, however, it is important to consider good practice and ethical responsibilities.

 In choosing a suitable site, you should consider:

-• Availability of food for bees, maintenance access, and other land users.
+• Availability of food for honey bees and other wild pollinators sensitive areas and endangered pollinator species, maintenance access, and other land users.
 Good guides on choosing a site have been written by the National Bee Unit and British Beekeepers Association (BBKA).

 Your local beekeeping association is a good source of advice on where to establish a hive.